anumois/AugmentedReality/README.md

 ### Further Approach

-Using GPS module to recognize other drones and
+Using GPS module to recognize other drones and symbols would be a great way to solve limitation 1.

 Written by 2017 Summer undergraduate individual studies team